 Some people say you can trail run in any running shoe.
 The truth is though, just like you wouldn’t play basketball with a soccer ball, you shouldn’t hit the trails with a shoe made for the road; it’s not what it was made to do.
 You have a huge chance of injuring yourself, especially when it comes to technical trail running, if you choose the wrong shoe.

 The way to choose the best trail running shoe is to understand the point of each main characteristic that makes it up.
-Below, we’ve outlined some of the main details and points you need to consider for an ideal trail running shoe in terms of what’s in it, as well as what you will be using it for to help you find the perfect type for you.
+Below, we’ve outlined some of the main details and points you need to consider for an ideal trail running shoe in terms of what’s in it, as well as what you will be using it for, to help you find the perfect type for you.

 Rocks and twigs and stones (oh my).
 Sole stiffness has to do with two main factors: the main one is protection (from all the things you’ll step on when trail running) and the second is give, meaning how much spring the sole packs.
-While protection is important, if you’re looking for speed on the trail, a shoe with springy elements not only makes for a faster run, but often a more comfortable one at that.
+While protecting your foot is important, if you’re looking for speed on the trail, a shoe with springy elements not only makes for a faster run, but often a more comfortable one at that.